StRobertCHSCS/final-project-nickp/README.md

 * Run away from ghosts
 * Grab super pellet to chase ghosts
-* Make sure to stay stay on super pellets for a short time in order to activate it
+* Make sure to stay stay on super pellets for a short time in order to activate it (as they are flashing)
+* You have 1 life; 1 attempt at winning and being victorious

 ### Scoring
 * Each pellet is 10 points